Ideas For Discussion

 INTERNATIONAL COALITION OF SITES OF CONSCIENCE: a discussion of several places encompassed by the project that are worthy of being put forward for inscription

 QUINCY: Historically, Quincy is one of the most important cities in Illinois.
 Indeed, recently its marketing office has correctly branded Quincy as “city of refuge” based on its Mormon and Underground Railroad and abolitionist histories.
-In a related vein, Quincy was the site of the sixth Lincoln-Douglas debate.
-Quincy could readily be included in the Western Illinois Pioneer Trail, but we decided this would make the trail too large (and dominant) in terms of engagement with the WIPT partners.
-Please see our powerpoint: https://uofi.box.com/s/p17lnr489k8gb67pfrugr1mjao4xkrwa
+Quincy was the site of the sixth Lincoln-Douglas debate.
+Please see our powerpoint: CLICK HERE

-WEST FRANKFORT: Already in 1941 the Federal Works Agency described West Frankfort as one of “seven stranded coal towns” and yet the town was still booming years later – indeed, until the demise of the coal industry, largely due to EPA regulations.
+WEST FRANKFORT: Already in 1941 the Federal Works Agency described West Frankfort as one of “seven stranded coal towns” and yet the town was still booming years later, even overcoming the tragic Orient No. 2 mine disaster of 1951, indeed until the demise of the coal industry, largely due to EPA regulations.

 GERMAN HERITAGE TOWNS: Illinois has a significant German descendant population.
 We originally had thought of a creating a German heritage trail through several of these places in central-southern Illinois.
-They are often quite lovely and on a sound economic footing and some with their own tourism sector.
-Therefore, we eliminated them from the project’s primary concern with community development.
-But here we present three that are interesting, differ from each other, and – reiterating – worth visiting: Belleville, Maeystown, Mascoutah.
+The towns are often quite lovely and on a sound economic footing and some with their own tourism sector.
+We eliminated them from the project because of our primary concern with community development.
+But here we present three that are particularly interesting, different from each other, and well worth visiting: Belleville, Maeystown, Mascoutah.
 We also include a historical point of inflection: the lynching of Robert Paul Praeger in Collinsville in the context of strong anti-German sentiment around World War I.

-CUBA, IL: The coal history of this town – particularly its stip mining – is very significant but Cuba does not easily fit the “Western Illinois Pioneer Trail” so we have isolated it.
+CUBA, IL: The coal history of this town – particularly its strip mining – is very significant.
 We also call attention to Cuba’s Amish population.